Red Dwarf: Revival

 In 2008, a three-episode production was commissioned by the digital channel Dave.
-Red Dwarf: Back to Earth was broadcast over the Easter weekend of 2009, along with a "making of" documentary.
-The episode was set nine years after the events of "Only the Good..." (with the cliffhanger ending of that episode left unresolved, a situation that would continue with Series X).
-The storyline involves the characters arriving back on Earth, circa 2009, only to find that they are characters in a TV show called "Red Dwarf".
-Kochanski is supposedly dead and Holly is offline due to water damage caused by Lister leaving a tap running.
-Actress Sophie Winkleman played a character called Katerina, a resurrected hologram of a Red Dwarf science officer intent on replacing Rimmer.
+Red Dwarf: Back to Earth was broadcast over the Easter weekend of 2009.
+The story was set nine years after the events of "Only the Good..." and involves the characters arriving back on Earth, circa 2009, only to find that they are characters in a TV show called "Red Dwarf".